Moomin, Queensland: Geography

+The Atherton–Herberton Road runs through from north to south-west.

 History

 The locality was named after the railway station on the Tablelands railway line, and is believed to be an Aboriginal word meaning wasp's nest.

 Herberton Range Provisional School opened in 1909 and closed in 1910.
 It was a tent school to provide schooling for the children of railway workers living in railway camps during the construction of the railway through the Herberton Range.

 In 1994 a new primary school campus for Herberton State School (then at Grace Street, Herberton) was constructed in Moorim.